linda-seiter/CMSC115_2258/unit7_project/README.md

 ## Coding Guidelines

-- You may use loops and conditionals instead of advanced Java Streams.
+- Loops and conditionals are allowed, but avoid using advanced Java Streams.
-- You may use Arrays.toString(), but avoid other methods from the Array or Arrays classes.
+- You may use `Arrays.toString()`, but do not use other methods from the `Array` or `Arrays` classes.

 ## Getting Started: Run the `main()` method with sample user input